Antonkog/android-codelab-master/README.md

 Android project that serves as a base for code challenges implemented by applicants.
 The base is written in kotlin.

+# WARNING
+You need to set your Google Maps API key for the app to work.
+Set the environment variable `MAPS_API_KEY` to the key you received via email, because the project uses the Google Secret plugin.

 # Versions

 1. **XML-only version**